jpmikhail/Ethanol_Shock/vacf/README.md

 		the LAMMPS log for the MD trajectory velocities\*.dump
-		velocity output data for different samples from the MD trajectory dump2VDoS.py
+		velocity output data for different samples from the MD trajectory

+		Note: these are heavily truncated versions of the files so they may be uploaded to GitHub
+	dump2VDoS.py
 		script to compute the velocity autocorrelation function (VACF) and VDoS from the dump files